georgemunyoro/unix-config/README.md

 ![screenshot of my vim editor](https://i.ibb.co/YQ1NsRX/vim.png)

 # Autocompletion
-Autocompletion is powered by [coc](https://github.com/neoclide/coc.nvim) with coc-tsserver for Javascript and Typescript.
+Autocompletion is powered by [CoC](https://github.com/neoclide/coc.nvim) with coc-tsserver for Javascript and Typescript.

+# Syntax
+My config uses [vim-polyglot](https://github.com/sheerun/vim-polyglot) for syntax highlighting.

+# NERDTree
+I use [NERDTree](https://github.com/preservim/nerdtree).
+It is absolutely awesome, and makes navigating through tons of file so much easier.

 # Theme
 I run various themes depending on my mood, heres a complete list of these themes: